ckeditor/ckeditor5/docs/installation/integrations/react.md

 * `isLayoutReady` &ndash; A property that delays the context creation when set to `false`.
 It creates the context and the editor children once it is `true` or unset.
 Useful when the CKEditor&nbsp;5 annotations or a presence list are used.
 * `id` &ndash; The context ID.
 When this property changes, the component restarts the context with its editor and reinitializes it based on the current configuration.
 * `onReady` &ndash; A function called when the context is ready and all the editors inside were initialized with the `context` instance.
 This callback is also called after the reinitialization of the editor if an error has occurred.
-* `onAfterDestroy` &ndash; A function invoked after the successful destruction of an editor instance that was rendered by the component.
+* `onAfterDestroy` &ndash; A function called after the successful destruction of an editor instance rendered by the component.
 This callback is also triggered after the editor has been reinitialized after an error.
-It is not guaranteed that the component will still be mounted when this function is called.
+The component is not guaranteed to be mounted when this function is called.
 * `onError` &ndash; A function called when the context has crashed during the initialization or during the runtime.
 It receives two arguments: the error instance and the error details.
 	Error details is an object that contains two properties:
 	* `{String} phase`: `'initialization'|'runtime'` &ndash; Informs when the error has occurred (during the editor or context initialization, or after the initialization).